Dec 05, 2025

 Bereavement Leave

-In the case of the death of any other blood relative, brother-in-law, or sister-in-law of the employee, you are paid for any time you are not at work on the day of burial only.
-If the deceased relative lived in your home at the time of death, the policy outlined above for immediate family member shall apply.
+In case of the death of one of the following, you are paid for any time you are not at work on the day of the burial only.

 Absence for Jury and Witness Duty